 Curriculum

+At Catshill First School and Nursery, we aim to provide pupils with the foundational knowledge and skills they need to succeed as they progress through their school journey.
 The Early Years Foundation Stage (EYFS) is based on four themes and seven areas of learning.
 The four themes are The Unique Child, Positive Relationships, Enabling Environments and Learning and Development.
 The seven areas of learning are:

 • Communication and Language Personal, Social and Emotional Development